DogepartyXDP/Documentation/README.md

-# Official Documentation of the Counterparty Project
+# Official Documentation of the Dogeparty Project

-The markdown documentation in this repository is rerendered hourly and made available at the [Counterparty documentation site](http://counterparty.io/docs/).
+The markdown documentation in this repository is rerendered hourly and made available at the [Dogeparty documentation site](https://dogeparty.net/docs/).